lise-yy/jade-injected/README.md

 ```

 ### Use block
-Please, if you call use mixin, check avariable
+Insert block to place.
+Please, if you call use mixin, check avariable.
 ```jade
 +use(blockName)
 ```